pwn-mm/React-resources/README.md

 React road map
 https://roadmap.sh/roadmaps/react.png

-<b><i>I assume you have already known basic html, css and javascript. </br>
+<b><i>I assume you already know basic html, css and javascript. </br>
 FYI : Please do not learn from w3 school! 🙄😛 </i></b>

-<b> While you're learning, if you think you are stack in tutorial hell, go to codewars, hackerrank, kattis, frontend mentor and solve the coding challenges. <br>
+<b> While you're learning, if you think you're stuck in tutorial hell, go to codewars, hackerrank, kattis, frontend mentor and solve the coding challenges. <br>
-  Moreover, you can create account on freelance platforms like Upwork, Fiverr, Hubstaff and try to make projects by yourself. </b>
+  Moreover, you can create accounts on freelance platforms like Upwork, Fiverr, Hubstaff and try to make projects by yourself. </b>

 ## Fundamental (javascript, clean code, es6) ##